 Save Money When You Automate Your Finances

 These days, you can pay your mortgage or rent, utilities, insurance, loans, and credit cards every month without lifting a finger.
-Automation is a great time saver—and it can also reduce your vulnerability to identity theft.
+Automation is a great time saver, it can ensure your payments are on-time, and it can also reduce your vulnerability to identity theft.
 However, make sure you use it wisely.

 There are few different methods you can use to automate paying your bills.
 If available, the most convenient option is to use your bank’s or credit union’s bill-paying service.
 You log into your checking account online, input who, how much, and when you want to pay, and your financial institution sends an electronic or paper check.
 You can do it as a one-time thing or set up recurring payments.

 Another option is to set it up directly with your creditor or service provider.
-Generally all you need to do is let them know when you want the payment taken out of your checking account and submit an authorization form.
+Generally, all you need to do is let them know when you want the payment taken out of your checking account and submit an authorization form.
 For some bills, you may also have the option of having the payment charged to your credit card.
 To avoid interest, don’t charge more to your card than what you can pay in full the next month.
-You can also use a third-party service to pay your bills.
-It generally does not make sense to shell out money for this if you can use one of the other two options, which are usually free.

-Don’t just AutoPay—AutoSave as well.
+Don’t just auto-pay…auto-save as well!
 If you wait and see what money you have left over at the end of the month, you may find little to nothing.
-You typically have two options for AutoSave: have a portion of your paycheck directly deposited into your savings account, or set up an automatic, monthly or biweekly transfer from your checking account to your savings account.
+You typically have two options for auto-save: have a portion of your paycheck directly deposited into your savings account, or set up an automatic, monthly or biweekly transfer from your checking account to your savings account.
 If you choose the second option, it is best to schedule this to coincide with your payday.
-There are also a few apps that can support automatic saving habits liked Digit, Savedplus and Levelmoney.
-By automating, it will be easier to build toward your goals and establish an emergency fund.
+By automating your savings, it will be easier to build toward your goals and establish an emergency fund.